Mup0c/phalyfusion/README.md

 # Phalyfusion
+## NOTE: This repository is the development history.
+See [taptima/phalyfusion] for the current version.

 Phalyfusion is a tool for convenient and effective usage of multiple PHP static code analysers.
 It runs analysers, combines its outputs and makes a single nice output in various formats: